Wisdom Teeth

 Symptoms of a Wisdom Tooth

 If your wisdom teeth have erupted, you will be able to feel it with your tongue.
 Sometimes there may be swelling in the gum of the adjacent tooth.
 If you have pain in the back of your jaw and difficulty opening the jaw, it may be related to the eruption of your 3rd molars.
 At this time, you should see your dentist.
-With imaging tests, the dentist will determine how the tooth came out, its size and whether your jaw width is suitable for this tooth.
+With imaging tests, the dentist will determine how the tooth came out, its size, and whether your jaw width is suitable for this tooth.

 What to do when Wisdom Teeth problems start?

 In these cases, we usually see the acute and active infection.
 At this time, first of all, the dentist starts antibiotic treatment and by this provides hygiene in the patient’s mouth.
 Then, the dentist performs the extraction of the tooth.
-If the tooth extraction will be before starting antibiotic treatment, the infection may spread to neighboring teeth.
+If the tooth extraction is before starting antibiotic treatment, the infection may spread to neighboring teeth.
 Therefore, the dentist treats the infection first.

 In what condition should the 3rd molar be pulled?

-Since wisdom teeth can be the place where food residues are collected, the most cavities may occur in these teeth if the person doesn’t clean them adequately.
+Since wisdom teeth can be the place where food residues are collected, most cavities may occur in these teeth if the person doesn’t clean them adequately.
 If the person’s jaw is not wide enough and the person does not have adequate oral hygiene, inflammation will inevitably occur in these teeth.
 Subsequently, problems may occur in the tissues around the tooth.
 These conditions also cause a bad odor in the mouth.
 In these cases, it is necessary to extract these teeth.
-In addition, various mouthwash (eg, ADA approved; TheraBreath Fresh Breath, CloSYS Sensitive Gentle Mint, CloSYS Ultra Sensitive Unflavored or as a different choice: Tom’s of Maine Natural Wicked Fresh) will be beneficial for maintaining oral hygiene.
+In addition, various types of mouthwash (eg, ADA approved; TheraBreath Fresh Breath, CloSYS Fresh Breath Sensitive Gentle Mint, CloSYS Ultra Sensitive Unflavored, or as a different choice: Tom’s of Maine Natural Wicked Fresh) will be beneficial for maintaining oral hygiene.

 When should I have my 3rd molar pulled?

-There is no specific time for extraction of wisdom teeth.
+There is no specific time for the extraction of wisdom teeth.
 But in terms of a faster recovery process, the age range of 20-30 is a period you can prefer when their roots are not yet fully developed.
 Because after the age of 40, the extraction of wisdom teeth takes longer to heal.

 Are Wisdom Teeth extracted like normal teeth?